Jean-Luc Mélenchon

-Jean-Luc Antoine Pierre Mélenchon (/fr/; born 19 August 1951) is a French politician who has been the de facto leader of the movement La France Insoumise (LFI) since it was established in 2016.
+Jean-Luc Antoine Pierre Mélenchon (/fr/; born 19 August 1951) is a French left-wing politician who has been the de facto leader of La France Insoumise (LFI) since it was established in 2016.
 He was the deputy in the National Assembly for the 4th constituency of Bouches-du-Rhône from 2017 to 2022 and led the La France Insoumise group in the National Assembly from 2017 to 2021.
 Mélenchon was previously elected as a Member of the European Parliament (MEP) in 2009 and reelected in 2014.
 He has run for President of France three times, in 2012, 2017 and 2022.
-In 2022, he came within 1.2 percentage points of reaching the second round in France's two-round voting system.
+In 2026 he announced his candidacy for the 2027 French presidential election.

+He started his political career as a member of the Internationalist Communist Organisation.
 After joining the Socialist Party (PS) in 1976, Mélenchon was successively elected a municipal councillor of Massy (1983) and general councillor of Essonne (1985).
 In 1986, he entered the Senate, to which he was reelected in 1995 and 2004.
 He also served as Minister for Vocational Education between 2000 and 2002 under Minister of National Education Jack Lang in the cohabitation government of Lionel Jospin.
-He was part of the left-wing of the PS until the Reims Congress of November 2008, when he left the party to found the Left Party with Marc Dolez, a member of the National Assembly.
+He was part of the left wing of the PS until the Reims Congress of November 2008, when he left the party to found the Left Party with Marc Dolez, a member of the National Assembly.
 Mélenchon first served as party president before becoming party co-president alongside Martine Billard, a position he held until 2014.
 As co-president of the Left Party, he joined the electoral coalition of the Left Front before the 2009 European Parliament election in France; he was elected as a MEP in the South-West France constituency and reelected in 2014.
 He became the Left Front's candidate in the 2012 French presidential election, in which he came in fourth, receiving 11.1% of the first-round vote.